Kimihiro Watanuki: Reception

 Initial reactions to Watanuki led to Clamp illustrator Tsubaki Nekoi find that Watanuki was very popular with female readers.
 Nekoi believed this was because of his kind-hearted personality rather than his appearance, while head writer, Nanase Ohkawa, felt it was because of his multiple skills.
 In a xxxHolic poll published in The Official xxxHOLiC Guide from 2009, readers voted Watanuki the most popular character in the series.

 Critical reception to the character has been generally positive.
 Although Polley Dan of Manga Life felt Watanuki seemed "a little bit weak to be the lead character", he and Ed Sizemore of Comics Worth Reading found that his interactions with other characters and his development across the series as elements to be praised.
 Matthew Alexander of Mania Entertainment liked most notably how caring he became towards Yuko's as he wonders about her.
 Manga News was harsher, stating that Watanuki lacks depth and sensitivity, describing him as superficial with a "humorous side, bordering on hysteria".
 Carlos Santos from Anime News Network criticised Todd Haberkorn's work as Watanuki's English voice actor for making the character sound annoying rather than funny.
 When the manga revealed that Watanuki is related to Tsubasa: Reservoir Chronicle's lead Syaoran, critics looked forward to Watanuki's role in Tsubasa too.
 Despite Tsubasa: Reservoir Chronicle ending, MangaNews stated that readers should check xxxHolic as it was still being written as such series had yet to finish Watanuki's story.
+In regards to how Watanuki's relationship with Domeki is handled, Kathryn Hemmann said it is widely discussed and accepted by Japanese fans of the series.
+Japanese fans have drawn several dōjinshi fan manga that imagine this relationship as open and explicit, something common within several apparent relationships explored in Clamp manga.

 The Manga News site praised Yūko's death in xxxHolic because of the newfound will to live Watanuki finds in her last moments.
 Manga News claims that Watanuki became a tragic character in the finale because of his loneliness, as his close friends died while he kept the shop, still waiting for Yuko's return.
 Clamp received multiple letters from fans who were saddened by Watanuki's decision to remain in the shop in self-exile, even after one hundred years, rather than return to society when given the option.
 Clamp were pleased with the readers' comments, realizing people cared for the character's fate.
 As a result, Clamp clarified that the self-exile was the happiness Watanuki wanted.